The safety and well being of our students is our primary concern.

 Our Safeguarding Policy which contains further details can be found on the link below.
 This includes contacts and links for school staff plus:

 Please follow the useful link below with information and advice about E Safety:

 Whistleblowing procedures for staff including the NSPCC whistleblowing helpline is: 0800 028 0285

-E mail contacts are available below but if you have any concerns at all about the safety or welfare of a child please make immediate contact by telephone and be sure to clear that there may be a safeguarding issue.
+E mail contacts are available above or via the links on our ‘Contact us’ page but if you have any concerns at all about the safety or welfare of a child please make immediate contact by telephone and be sure to clear that there may be a safeguarding issue.